mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/Shifter.md

 -	Must not have any exposed or loose wires according to NESC standard
 -	Shall have the same accuracy as the OEM gear shifter sensor
 -	Shall receive the OEM gear shifter signal on a local microcontroller
--	Local microcontroller must sample above the Nyquist rate of the OEM sensor
+-	Local microcontroller must sample above or at the Nyquist rate of the OEM sensor

 ### Wiring Schematic